 You’re an art lover, can I say that?

 Art lover?
-Ja, that sounds lovely.
-I would not regard myself being a collector because I grew up in this artistic family and when I was a child there were two alternatives for the weekend program—going to museums and galleries or walking through the woods outside of Vienna.
-Art is just a normal everyday part of my life.
+Yeah, that sounds lovely.
+I would not regard myself as being a collector because I grew up in this artistic family and when I was a child there were two alternatives for the weekend program—going to museums and galleries or walking through the woods outside of Vienna.
+Art is just a normal part of my everyday life.

 So art has a personal connection for you?

 Absolutely, art is the representation of my Heimat (homeland) which is why I have lots of Austrian artists.
 But also my relationship to artists and my fascination for their personalities—that is maybe where the love comes from.
 Having the possibility to go to their studio, to talk and interact with them, and really get to know the artist behind the work.
 This for example (he points to a portrait) was a present from the future.
 A little portrait of me from the wonderful EVA & ADELE—I was overjoyed and also taken aback!